jonathf/chaospy/README.md

 ## Installation

-To install in the `site-packages` directory and make it importable from anywhere:
+To install in the `site-packages` directory and make it importable from anywhere.

+Automated download and installation can be done by running the following as super user:

+`pip install -e git+https://github.com/hplgit/chaospy.git#egg=chaospy`

+Alternative, download the Github folder and run the following command as super user in the root folder:

 `python setup.py install`

-To install the optional Cubature component, go into the subfolder `cubature` and run the same command there.

 ## License